 A very old church in Amsterdam’s rich architectural history.

-A lady making cheese in cheese factory.
+A lady making cheese in a cheese factory.

 A formal garden we visited.
 The clipped hedges form an enclosed space for other informally growing plants.